buildbot/buildbot/master/docs/relnotes/index.rst

 * Fixed an issue where the Git and CVS source steps silently changed the ``workdir`` to ``'build'`` when the 'copy' method is used.

+* The CVS source step now respects the timeout parameter.

 * The Git step now uses the `git submodule update` option `--init` when updating the submodules of an existing repository, so that it will receive any newly added submodules.